top of page

 1. Format for Professional Tournaments in Tennis

-Professional tennis tournaments follow a specific format, which usually consists of a singles and doubles competition.
-Players are organized into a draw, which is a bracket that determines the order of the matches.
+• Players are organized into a draw, which is a bracket that determines the order of the matches.

-The number of players in a draw varies from one or two players to a field of 128 players.
-The draw is divided into different sections, and players compete in a single-elimination format until two players are remaining.
-The winner of the final match is declared the champion of the tournament.
+• The number of players in a draw varies from one or two players to a field of 128 players.

 2. Tennis Rankings Determination